oVirt/ovirt-site/source/feature/direct-lun.html.md

 2. Select or import disk
 3. Plug it
     -   If the VM is not running, the disk target connection should be added to the required connections for the VM.
-    -   If the VM is running, it implies hot-plug and Engine should assert that the backing storage target is reachable or connect it to the host running the VM.
+    -   If the VM is running:
+        1. Engine should assert that the backing storage target is reachable or connect it to the host running the VM.
+        2. Do hot plug.

 *   Hot plug